 What's at stake with big data

-?
+and analytics?
 Plenty, if you believe a new IDC infographic commissioned by enterprise

 powerhouse SAP to help tell its story, and, the story of the broader industry.